 Submitted by Joule Charney of CA

-The grapevine wreath and wooden flowers were purchased at a local chain crafts store.
+The styrofoam base was purchased at a local chain crafts store.
 The feathers can be purchased, even though I removed mine from a bird I hunted.
 Finding feathers in stores can be difficult, and they are very expensive.
 I recommend getting them from a hunter or hunt club.
 Most hunters I know throw theirs away, which I think is a real shame.

 Return to 5th Annual Homemade Christmas Ornament Contest